R (Carson) v Secretary of State for Work and Pensions & Another

 R (Carson) v Secretary of State for Work and Pensions & Another [2002] EWHC 978 (Admin) was heard in the Administration Court of the Queen's Bench Division in the High Court of Justice on 22 May 2002 before the Honourable Mr. Justice Burnton.

-Annette Carson was the claimant, the Secretary of State for the Department of Work and Pensions (the UK Government) was the defendant and the Commonwealth of Australia was an intervening party.
+Annette Carson was the claimant, the Secretary of State for the Department for Work and Pensions (the UK Government) was the defendant and the Commonwealth of Australia was an intervening party.

 This was a Human Rights Act 1998 case on the "right to property" under Article 1 of the First Protocol and Prohibition of Discrimination under Article 14 of the European Convention on Human Rights as reflected in UK law.

 Background

 In April 2002, Carson brought this case before the High Court under the Human Rights Act 1998.
 Carson had spent most of her working life in the UK, and during that time she kept paying her full National Insurance Contributions (NICs) and UK taxes where applicable.
 She relocated to South Africa in 1989 for work purposes, and continued paying NICs to ensure that on retirement she would be eligible for the full UK State Pension.
 This she had started drawing in September 2000.
 She then realised that the amount she received would not be increased in line with her peers in the UK, and her pension was being "frozen" at the level at which she first started receiving it.

 Carson contended that she was being discriminated against with regard to deprivation of the annual inflationary increase to her UK State Pension because she had relocated to South Africa for work purposes para 9.
 She had determined that UK pensioners living in some overseas countries received the annual increase, whilst others, like her, were deprived of this annual increase.

 Carson also contended that the failure of the UK Government to pay to pensioners resident in certain countries abroad the inflation uprating of their UK State pensions, while paying the annual uprating in other countries, contravened the Human Rights Act 1998 (based on the European Convention on Human Rights) on grounds of discrimination.
 Annual uprating to the UK State Pension is payable in countries like the UK, the (EEA) and a number of disparate countries (the United States, for example), whilst not being payable in predominantly Commonwealth countries such as Australia, Canada, New Zealand and South Africa.

 In addition, Carson contended that this contravened Article 14 of the convention (Prohibition of Discrimination), and also that her state pension, or alternatively its uprating, were "pecuniary rights", and therefore “possessions” within the meaning of Article 1 of the First Protocol of the convention (Protection of Property).